danielplohmann/danielplohmann.github.io/_posts/2020-07-10-kf-sandbox-necromancy.md

 ## Dynamic Analysis

-Given that we already have the involved files, we can simply craft an execution flow in the debugger that will let us ignore the cryptography details and let us directly work with a `~liseces1.pcs` having already appeared magically.
+Given that we already have the involved files, we can simply craft the desired execution flow in the debugger.
+This will let us ignore the cryptography details and work with a `~liseces1.pcs` - which already magically appeared without the need of network access.
 We will only need `LogiMail.dll` and `Encrypted` for this.

 Our plan is to simply start up `LogiMail.dll` and step through `DllGetClassObject`.